Online camp signup is easy!

 Graham's honors at San Jac were nearly endless.
 He was named Collegiate Baseball Magazine's Junior College Coach of the Century, as well as the newspaper's Coach of the Decade for 1980's.
 He was named the national JC coach of the year five times and the top Texas JC coach six times.
 His uniform number (37) was retired by San Jacinto and he was inducted into the junior college hall of fame in May, 1995.

 All of Graham's coaching accomplishments naturally led to his induction into the Texas Baseball Hall of Fame at Fort Worth in 2003.
+In 2004 he was named one of Houston's 38 Sports Legends to coincide with the city hosting Super Bowl XXXVIII.
 He was inducted to the Texas Sports Hall of Fame in 2005.

-What is left for a man who has 37-straight winning seasons at the high school and collegiate level and has won nearly 80 percent of his games on the collegiate level (1,445-453 in 30 seasons at Rice and San Jacinto)?
+What is left for a man who has 39-straight winning seasons at the high school and collegiate level and has won nearly 80 percent of his games on the collegiate level (1,527-493 in 31 seasons at Rice and San Jacinto)?
 A second national championship, to be precise.
-With Reckling Park as the Owls' home and the venue for eight NCAA Regionals in 2001-02-03-04-06-07-08-09, plus Super Regionals in 2002-03-06-07-08, Graham has all the pieces in place to sustain Rice at the highest level.
+With Reckling Park as the Owls' home and the venue for ten NCAA Regionals in 2001-02-03-04-06-07-08-09-11-12, plus Super Regionals in 2002-03-06-07-08, Graham has all the pieces in place to sustain Rice at the highest level.

 Graham and his wife Tanya live in Houston.
 She earned her Rice degree in human performance and exercise science in May, 1999.